NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Photorealistic image of a wine cellar designer reviewing blueprints and measuring aisle space inside a modern cellar featuring single-bottle racks, diamond bins, X-cubes, and bulk storage, illustrating layout planning and racking considerations for optimal storage and accessibility.

-• Racking style: Standard 750ml bottles need racks about 3" wide and 12" deep.
-Diamond bins, X-cubes, and case storage can increase bottle density.
+Smart wine cellar layout planning maximizes storage and accessibility.
+Think about racking style—standard 750ml bottles need racks about 3" wide and 12" deep.
+Diamond bins, X-cubes, and case storage can increase bottle density, while vertical or wall-mounted racks are perfect for small spaces.

 Wine Room Dimensions for Optimal Cooling Efficiency

-Insulation and vapor barrier requirements: A properly insulated wine cellar (R-19 for walls, R-30 for ceilings) and a well-installed vapor barrier are essential for maintaining the right environment and protecting your collection.
+A properly insulated wine cellar (R-19 for walls, R-30 for ceilings) and a well-installed vapor barrier are essential for maintaining the right environment and protecting your collection.

 Structural Considerations and Weight: Protecting Your Home and Collection